RobertYip/TradingSimulator/README.md

 ## Phase 4: Task 3
 - I like the way my original models were setup, how Portfolio is associated with a collection of Holdings and how StockMarket is associated with a collection of Stocks.
+Cohesion is high as each class has a single, focused purpose.
+Coupling is low as changes in a class does not affect the other classes much.
-- Given more time, I would refactor the classes in the ui.
-Right now, a StockMarket and Portfolio object is instantiated in the main panel, but I think this should be instantiated in TradingApp instead and passed into the MainPanel to access.
+- Given more time, I would refactor the ui classes.
+Right now, a StockMarket and Portfolio object is instantiated in the main panel, but it would make more sense to instantiate them in the TradingApp instead of the MainPanel.
+- From a cohesion standpoint, I would expect to find the Portfolio and StockMarket models to be objects of the main TradingApp, rather than objects from a ui panel.
+- *Example: The model's init method for initial cash, stock prices, etc. makes more sense to be located in the TradingApp rather than the ui panel like it is now.*
+- The model objects can then be passed into the ui panel for them to be modified.

 ## User Stories